dokku/dokku/docs/checks-examples.md

 To specify checks, add a `CHECKS` file to the root of your project directory.
 This is a text file with one line per check.
 Empty lines and lines starting with `#` are ignored.

+The CHECKS file may contain empty lines, comments (lines starting with #), settings (NAME=VALUE) and check instructions.

+The format of a check instruction is a path, optionally followed by the expected content.
+For example:

 A check is a relative URL and may be followed by expected content from the page, for example:

 ```
 /about      Our Amazing Team
 ```

-The CHECKS file may contain empty lines, comments (lines starting with #), settings (NAME=VALUE) and check instructions.

-The format of a check instruction is a path, optionally followed by the expected content.
-For example:
+The `CHECKS` file can contain multiple checks, for example:

 ```
 /                       My Amazing App